Learning to navigate all your emotions in early sobriety is hard.

 Learning How To Be A Person Who Doesn’t Drink

 Every time I tried quitting smoking in the past, I felt like I’d just woken up from a coma ten years into the future.

-How do people drive their car for longer than twenty minutes without smoking?
-How do people have an argument without smoking?
+How do people drive their cars for longer than twenty minutes without smoking?
+Or have an argument without smoking?
 How do people walk outside for longer than five minutes without smoking?

 Functioning without cigarettes felt impossible, foreign.
 I couldn’t understand how anyone ever did it, even as I increasingly became the only smoker in many circles.

 How do you go to a party and not drink?
 How do you celebrate a holiday and not drink?
 Or get together with friends and not drink?

 What about stress?
 How does someone come home from a horrible job every day and not immediately drink?

 Surely you don’t suggest I just handle my emotions without anything to help me!

 I felt like an emotional toddler (and maybe I was).
 Without my crutches, I didn’t understand how to react to anything in a healthy way.

 In a lot of ways, the things I was feeling felt completely NEW.
 What is this emotion welling up in my throat right now?
 Why do I want to cry all of a sudden?